 - Heat the oil** on medium heat in a stockpot.
 Add onions and garlic; sweat*** for 1 minute.

-- Add mushrooms, sweat for another minute.
-Add celery, carrots, and any other vegetable (if using), except tomato.
+- Add mushrooms and sweat for another minute.
+Add celery, carrots, and any other vegetable (if using) except tomato.
 Sweat for 4-6 minutes.
 Add tomatoes (if using).
-Add bayleaf, fennel seeds, and peppercorns.
+Add the bay leaf, fennel seeds, and peppercorns.

-- Add the cold water and bring to a gentle simmer (about 20 minutes).
+- Add the cold water and gently simmer (about 20 minutes).
 Reduce the heat to medium-low and simmer gently for another 20-30 minutes.

 - Remove from heat and filter the broth through a fine-mesh sieve into a broad mouth pan for quick cooling.
 Once the broth is completely cooled, funnel it into bottles.
 You can use this now in countless recipes!